xlladdins/xll/docs/Excel4MacrosA-D.md

 If you want to change whether the windows are synchronized for scrolling but not how they are arranged, make sure arrange\_num is 4.

-Active\_doc    is a logical value specifying which windows to arrange.
+Active\_doc&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying which windows to arrange.
 If active\_doc is TRUE, Microsoft Excel arranges only windows on the active workbook; if FALSE or omitted, all open windows are arranged.

-Sync\_horiz    is a logical value corresponding to the Sync Horizontal check box in Microsoft Excel version 4.0.
+Sync\_horiz&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Sync Horizontal check box in Microsoft Excel version 4.0.

   - > If sync\_horiz is TRUE, Microsoft Excel selects the check box and
     > synchronizes horizontal scrolling.